cdmandrews/cdmandrews.github.io/3301/weekly/week-06-notes.md

  - Complete the post-course assessment
  - Take a screenshot of your post-course assessment when you have successfully completed it.

-Finish the Power Searching 2 assignment in the week 06 folder.
+Finally, write a memo and upload it to this Power Searching assignment.
+In it, do the following:
+  - Use memo format, and address it to me, your professor.
+  - Include subheadings in your memo.
+  - Block format, please.
+Single-space, left-aligned, a single line between paragraphs, etc.
+  - Contents of your memo:
       1. Summarize what new things you have learned about power searching.
 (No shorter than 150 words)
-  3. Describe strategies you might use for finding examples of professional writing *from your field*.
+      2. Describe strategies you might use for finding examples of professional writing *from your field*.
 The upcoming major projects will ask you to use all your primary research skills to locate examples of professional writing to analyze and report on, so thinking about these strategies ahead of time will be useful.
-  3. In fact, let's go ahead and give it a go: **Find three examples of technical or professional writing from your field online**.
-These could be reports, brochures, instructions, correspondence, or anything you can think of, as long as it's specific *to your field*.
+        - In fact, let’s go ahead and give it a go: **Find three examples of technical or professional writing from your field online**.
+These could be reports, brochures, instructions, correspondence, fact sheets, or anything you can think of, as long as it’s *specific to your field*.
-  4. In your document, create a table to present information about your examples.
-Your table should include at least the following: the name of the organization the example comes from (i.e. its sponsor), information about the web site where you found it, what genre it's an example of, and a hyperlink to the example.
-Include appropriate column or row headings and a label/title, according to what you've read this week.
+      3. In your document, create a table to present information about your examples.
+Your table should include at least the following: the name of the organization the example comes from (i.e. its sponsor), information about the web site where you found it, what genre it’s an example of, and a hyperlink to the example. *Include appropriate column or row headings and a label/title, according to what you’ve read this week*.
-  4. Finally, paste a screenshot of your post-course assessment in your document.
-Label and caption your screenshot appropriately, according to what you've read this week.
+      4. Finally, paste a screenshot of your post-course assessment in your document. *Label and caption your screenshot appropriately, according to what you’ve read this week*.

 # Looking ahead